kunjgit/GameZone/Games/Quick Math/README.md

 ## **Description 📃**

-- The Math Game is a fun and educational browser-based game designed to test and improve your arithmetic skills.
+- Quick Math is a fun and educational browser-based game designed to test and improve your arithmetic skills.
 Players solve addition problems under a time limit, aiming to score as many points as possible.